rncm-prism/prism-samplernn/README.md

 	--frame_sizes 2 8 \
 	--batch_size 1 \
 	--seq_len 1024 \
-	--optimizer adam
+	--max_checkpoints 2
 ```

+The only required parameter to the script is `data_dir`.
 Type `python train.py --help` for a list of all available parameters and their default values.